xylemase/TestingTools/README.md

 ### Golang

-If you just want to see my code, you can remain in this GitHub repo, and click
+If you just want to see my code, you can remain in this GitHub repo, and click on "Golang/Cards" in the file navigation table near the top of this page.

+Click "into" any file listed there:
+- `deck_test.go` contains the API functions, each with a corresponding "Test..." function to drive the API function and test for the responses.
+- `golangcards.go` contains Ginkgo and Gomega handlers, and tests for the responses' status code and and body.

+To return to this page, click the "TestingTools" node/link in any slash ("/") delimited range of nodes (a.k.a: a breadcrumb).

+To use my code:

 1. Ensure that Golang v.
 1.20.x (or later) is installed, as I wrote these tests with that version.
+2. Ensure that you have Git or GitDesktop installed.
+3. Clone or fork this repository.
-2. In your local repo of TestingTools, descend into the `Golang` folder, then into the `Cards` subfolder.
+4. In your local repo of TestingTools, descend into the `Golang` folder, then into the `Cards` subfolder.
-3. In the `Cards` folder, run `go test`.
+5.
+this, you may see some requests from Go to init the directory.
 Expected result: **`Pass`**.

-If you like, you can run with higher verbosity on `go test`: `go test -v`.
+If you like, you can run with higher verbosity on `go test`, using `go test -v` .
 This verbosity setting pertains to the golang test runner.
 It will show you each test's status, so you can pinpoint where an error occurred.
 Including more than one `v`, is undefined.
 Doing so will trigger a usage message, while